-- Your financial model must fund both the ambassador and marketing activity.
-An ambassador alone can't deliver results.
+- Your financial model must fund both the Ambassador and marketing activity.
+An Ambassador alone can't deliver results.
 You need to reach people before you can influence them.
 If you can’t afford it all, don’t do it.
+There are better alternatives.

-- The ambassador is part of a promotional plan that is driven by you.
-Ambassadors are not (at least by default) white knights riding-in to save the day.
-You will need to provide the steer, the route, the script and the outfit.
+- The Ambassador is part of a promotional plan that is driven by you.
+Ambassadors are not (at least by default) white knights riding in to save the day.
+You will need to provide the Horse, the Route, the Script and the Outfit (and maybe the stunt double).
 Just as you would without them.